 Look over the changes your editor suggested.

-Taking one chapter or section of your choosing at a time, look at the edited bits once with the markup (in Word this will be Review> Final: Show Markup), then in Final with no markup showing.
+Taking one chapter or section of your choosing at a time, look at the edited bits once with the markup visible, then with markup hidden.
 Consider how the editor’s suggested changes are going to read if you make them.

 You’ll be dividing suggested changes into three basic groups: Yes changes, Maybe changes, and NFW changes (also known as No Fucking Way what-was-she-thinking utterly unacceptable changes).
-Yes changes are the most obvious ones that you can make without quibbling.
-Maybe changes are going to take some thinking about, and NFW changes are ones you really don’t want to make.
+“Yes” changes are the most obvious ones you can make without quibbling.
+“Maybe” changes are going to take some thinking about, and NFW changes are ones you really don’t want to make.
 At least not at first glance.

-On this first run, accept the Yes changes and mark the others with color highlights or comments so you can consider them during a later stage of the process.
+On this first run, accept the Yes changes and mark the others with color highlights, Post-It notes, or comments so you can consider them during a later stage of the process.

 Read any comments your editor made about the changes.
 Do you have questions?
 Are there changes you can’t see the reason for, or comments that need explanation?
 Save them to discuss with your editor via email or chat.